scalamolecule/molecule-web/content-standby/code/transaction-bundle.md

 - `v`: value

 Updating 2 to 20 for instance creates two Datoms, one retracting the old value 2 and one asserting the new value 20.

-(The numbers on the left are simply index numbers and not part of the transactional data)